 The first step to improving our understanding of the lower courts is a concerted effort by scholars to focus on the processing and outcomes of misdemeanor cases.
 This collection begins to fill the void by providing a comprehensive review of the scholarly work on the lower courts in the United States.
 Collecting analysis from key academics engaged in work in this area today, the book reviews the varying specialized lower criminal courts, including specialty courts that have emerged in just the last couple of decades, along with discussions of the history, legal challenges, operation, primary actors (judges, prosecutors, defense counsel, and defendants), and current research on these courts.
 The book explores the profound consequences misdemeanor processing has for defendants and discusses the future of the lower criminal courts and offers best practices to improve them.

-The Lower Criminal Courts is essential for scholars and undergraduate and graduate students in criminology, sociology, justice studies, pre-law/legal studies, political science, and social work., and is also useful as a resource providing legal practitioners with important information highlighting the significance of consequences of misdemeanor arrests, detentions, and adjudications.
+The Lower Criminal Courts is essential for scholars and undergraduate and graduate students in criminology, sociology, justice studies, pre-law/legal studies, political science, and social work, and it is also useful as a resource providing legal practitioners with important information, highlighting the significance of consequences of misdemeanor arrests, detentions, and adjudications.

 The Lower Criminal Courts is a timely and meaningful addition to the literature on courts and criminal justice.
 The authors focus much-needed attention on an understudied and misunderstood, but extremely important aspect of the criminal justice system.
 This is must-read material for anyone interested in how the criminal courts provide (or fail to provide) justice.